-Nathaniel Reed currently serves as Vice Chairman of the Everglades Foundation.
-He received a B.A. from Trinity College in Connecticut and served as an officer in the U.S. Air Force military intelligence throughout Europe, North Africa and the Middle East.
+Nathaniel Reed received a B.A. from Trinity College in Connecticut and served as an officer in the U.S. Air Force military intelligence throughout Europe, North Africa and the Middle East.
 Upon returning to Florida, he became Vice President and then President of the Hobe Sound Company, a real estate and holding company, which owned the Jupiter Island Club.
 Mr. Reed has served seven governors.
 He is best known as the Chairman of the Commission on Florida's Environmental Future.
 He also served as Assistant Secretary of the Interior for Fish and Wildlife and Parks in the Nixon and Ford administrations.
 He is a member of the Board of Hope Rural School, a school for the children of migrant workers.
-Mr. Reed is a former board member and Vice Chairman of the National Audubon Society and the Nature Conservancy, board member of the National Parks & Conservation Association, American Rivers and serves as emeritus on the boards of the Natural Resources Defense Council and 1000 Friends of Florida, which he helped form.
-Reed has served on the board of the National Geographic Society since 1988.
+Mr. Reed is a former board member and Vice Chairman of the National Audubon Society and the Nature Conservancy, board member of the National Parks & Conservation Association, American Rivers and serves as emeritus on the boards of the Natural Resources Defense Council, National Geographic Society, Atlantic Salmon Federation and 1000 Friends of Florida, which he helped form.

 William Riley is a corporate executive, writer and conservationist.
 He received his AB from University of Notre Dame and an LLB from Yale University.
 Along with his wife, Laura Riley, he authored Guide to the National Wildlife Refuges (1979), which was nominated for a Pulitzer Prize.
 He and Laura also wrote Nature’s Strongholds, published in 2005.
 This book won a Lowell Thomas Award from the Society of American Travel Writers, and an award from the Outdoor Writers' Foundation.
 He received the Lifetime Conservation award from the National Audubon Society in 2000, and the Conservationist of the Year award from the Everglades Coalition in 2001.
 He has served on the boards of the National Wildlife Refuge Association, Hawk Mountain Sanctuary Association and the National Audubon Society.